write-for-us-300x224

 Our peak traffic times are 7:00 AM to 3:00 PM on weekdays and 9:00 AM to 5:00 PM on weekends.
 We reserve those time slots for original feature articles and op/eds.

-We try to space articles 60 minutes apart so that each article gets some time in the top spot.
-Of course if your article is time-sensitive, we can bend the rule.
+We try to space articles at least 60 minutes apart so that each article gets some time in the top spot.
+Of course, if your article is time-sensitive, we can bend the rule.

 Advanced Metrics and Statistics